-The Irish NRA raised cost as a likely factor, and noted that the design and implementation of a common switching platform and supporting processes could be quite complex.
+The Irish NRA raised cost as a major obstacle, and noted that the design and implementation of a common switching platform and supporting processes could be very expensive.
 It was also not clear under which legal provisions they could seek to implement such a solution.
 Similar legal concerns were raised by Swedish and Swiss NRAs.